 - Muscle cramping

-According to a study, even a small decrease in hydration status on a warm day can hamper a runner’s performance.
+According to a study, lowering hydration status on a warm day can hamper a runner’s performance.
+Drinking ample water remains the easiest and best way out.

 What are the adequate hydration rules for runners?